-Officially established on October 27, 2011, the Foundation for Liberty and Prosperity is now on its fourth year of operation.
+Officially established on October 27, 2011, the Foundation for Liberty and Prosperity is now on its fifth year of operation.
 Ably led by its Board of Trustees—namely Chief Justice (CJ) Artemio V. Panganiban, CJ Hilario G. Davide Jr., Washington Z. Sycip, Edilberto C. De Jesus, Elenita C. Panganiban, Maria Theresa P. Mañalac, Jennifer J. Manalili, Evelyn T. Dumdum and Joel Emerson J. Gregorio—the FLP has steadily gained recognition from its stakeholders and partners through its various programs, projects and activities.

 The Foundation’s vision is a society that fully appreciates the necessity of “Liberty & Prosperity” and their essential interdependence.
 It underscores FLP’s core philosophy, that liberty and prosperity are mutually inclusive.
 The Foundation’s mission is to educate the people regarding this fundamental and essential interrelation between liberty and prosperity by initiating, maintaining, organizing, and supporting projects aimed at promoting, educating, training, developing, assisting and protecting liberty and prosperity under the rule of law.
 This year, FLP is implementing programs focused on two (2) key areas of development: “legal and scholarly education” and “information dissemination and philosophy propagation.”